An island of spiritual hedonism

 If you are simply looking for a chilled vacation in Koh Phangan, this is perfect.
 If you want to see the whole island in a few days, perhaps it’s less suitable… Though the distances aren’t far by international standards – the longest trip in Koh Phangan isn’t more than an hour or an hour and a half of driving.

-Scroll down for specific hotel recommendations or search for the best value accommodation in Koh Phangan’s northeast here (adlink).
+Scroll down for specific hotel recommendations or search for the best hotels in Koh Phangan’s northeast here (adlink).

 Buri Rasa Village